paulkarpenko/us-code-ui/uscode/title-43-public-lands/chapter-012-reclamation-and-irrigation-of-lands-by-federal-government.md

 ## § 390h–10.
 San Diego area water reclamation program
 **(a)** The Secretary, in cooperation with the city of San Diego, California 11 So in original.
 Probably should be followed by a comma. or its successor agency in the management of the San Diego Area Wastewater Management District, shall participate in the planning, design and construction of demonstration and permanent facilities to reclaim and reuse water in the San Diego metropolitan service area.

-**(b)** The Federal share of the costs of the facilities authorized by subsection (a) of this section shall not exceed 25 per centum of the total.
+**(b)** The Federal share of the costs of the facilities authorized by subsection (a) shall not exceed 25 per centum of the total.
 The Secretary shall not provide funds for the operation or maintenance of the project.

 <a id="section-390h-11"></a>
 ## § 390h–11.
 Los Angeles area water reclamation and reuse project
 **(a)** The Secretary is authorized to participate with the city and county of Los Angeles, State of California, West Basin Municipal Water District, and other appropriate authorities, in the design, planning, and construction of water reclamation and reuse projects to treat approximately one hundred and twenty thousand acre-feet per year of effluent from the city and county of Los Angeles, in order to provide new water supplies for industrial, environmental, and other beneficial purposes, to reduce the demand for imported water, and to reduce sewage effluent discharged into Santa Monica Bay.

-**(b)** The Secretary’s share of costs associated with the project described in subsection (a) of this section shall not exceed 25 per centum of the total.
+**(b)** The Secretary’s share of costs associated with the project described in subsection (a) shall not exceed 25 per centum of the total.
 The Secretary shall not provide funds for operation or maintenance of the project.

 <a id="section-390h-12"></a>
 ## § 390h–12.
 San Gabriel basin demonstration project
 **(a)** The Secretary, in cooperation with the Metropolitan Water District of Southern California and the Main San Gabriel Water Quality Authority or a successor public agency, is authorized to participate in the design, planning and construction of a conjunctive-use facility designed to improve the water quality in the San Gabriel groundwater basin and allow the utilization of the basin as a water storage facility; Provided, That this authority shall not be construed to limit the authority of the United States under any other Federal statute to pursue remedial actions or recovery of costs for work performed pursuant to this subsection.

-**(b)** The Secretary’s share of costs associated with the project described in subsection (a) of this section shall not exceed 25 per centum of the total.
+**(b)** The Secretary’s share of costs associated with the project described in subsection (a) shall not exceed 25 per centum of the total.
 The Secretary shall not provide funds for the operation or maintenance of the project.

 <a id="section-390h-12a"></a>
 ## § 390h–12a.
 North San Diego County Area Water Recycling Project
 **(a) Authorization** The Secretary, in cooperation with the appropriate State and local authorities, is authorized to participate in the design, planning, and construction of the North San Diego County Area Water Recycling Project, consisting of projects to reclaim and reuse water within service areas of the San Elijo Joint Powers Authority, the Leucadia County Water District, the City of Carlsbad, and the Olivenhain Municipal Water District, California.

-**(b) Cost share** The Federal share of the cost of a project described in subsection (a) of this section shall not exceed 25 percent of the total cost.
+**(b) Cost share** The Federal share of the cost of a project described in subsection (a) shall not exceed 25 percent of the total cost.

-**(c) Limitation** The Secretary shall not provide funds for the operation or maintenance of a project described in subsection (a) of this section.
+**(c) Limitation** The Secretary shall not provide funds for the operation or maintenance of a project described in subsection (a).

 ### Statutory Notes